-3. The Confederate States may acquire new territory, and Congress shall have power to legislate and provide governments for the inhabitants of all territory belonging to the Confederate States lying without the limits of the several States, and may permit them, at such times and in such manner as it may by law provide, to form the States to be admitted into the confederacy.
-In all such territory the institution of negro slavery as it now exists in the Confederate States shall be recognized and protected by Congress and by the territorial government, and the inhabitants No. 44.

-of the several Confederate States and Territories shall have the right to take such territory and slaves lawfully held by them in any of the States or Territories of the Confederate States.
+3. The Confederate States may acquire new territory, and Congress shall have power to legislate and provide governments for the inhabitants of all territory belonging to the Confederate States lying without the limits of the several States, and may permit them, at such times and 'n such manner as it may by law provide, to form the States to be admitted into the confederacy.
+In all such territory the institution of negro slavery as it now exists in the Confederate States shall be recognized and protected by Congress 9.
+The President shall, at stated times, receive for and by the territorial government, and the inhabitants of the several Confederate States and Territories sha have the right to take such territory and slaves law fully held by them in any of the States or Territorie of the Confederate States.